vippsas/vipps-developers/common-topics/authentication.md

 [Vipps MobilePay Technical Documentation](https://developer.vippsmobilepay.com/docs/).
 <!-- END_COMMENT -->

-All Vipps API requests must include the `Authorization` header with a JSON Web Token (JWT), which we call the *access token*.
+All Vipps MobilePay API requests must include the `Authorization` header with a JSON Web Token (JWT), which we call the *access token*.

 To get an access token, first you need to have API keys.
 Get your API keys, as described in